Interstate 84 in Oregon: Route description

 Interstate 84 is the longest freeway in Oregon, at over 375 mi in length, and is the only Interstate to traverse the state from west to east.
 The highway connects the Portland metropolitan area to the Columbia River Gorge, the northeastern Columbia Plateau, and part of the Snake River Valley.
 As a component of the Interstate Highway System, I-84 is also designated as an important national highway under the National Highway System.
 It is officially named the Vietnam Veterans Memorial Highway and is mostly concurrent with US 30, which also carries part of the Columbia River Highway No. 2 and all of the Old Oregon Trail Highway No. 6 under Oregon's named route system.

-I-84 is maintained by the Oregon Department of Transportation (ODOT), who conduct an annual survey of traffic volume that is expressed in terms of average annual daily traffic (AADT), a measure of traffic volume for any average day of the year.
+I-84 is maintained by the Oregon Department of Transportation (ODOT), who conduct an annual survey of traffic volume that is expressed in terms of annual average daily traffic (AADT), a measure of traffic volume for any average day of the year.
 The highway is the busiest in Oregon, with a daily average of over 177,000 vehicles in eastern Portland; while the least-traveled section of I-84, south of Baker City, only carries 9,400 vehicles.
 The highway's route through the Columbia River Gorge is considered one of the most scenic sections of the Interstate Highway System and is visited by 4.5 million tourists annually.